 About OMI SIPS

-LANCE-OMI provides certain OMI Level 2 and Level 3 products on a near real-time basis.
+NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE)-Ozone Monitoring Instrument (OMI) provides certain OMI Level 2 (L2) and L3 products on a near real-time basis.
 On average, the Level 2 products are available within 3.5 hours of the observation time.

 About OMI SIPS

-The Ozone Monitoring Instrument (OMI) is a Dutch-Finnish instrument on board NASA’s Aura Satellite, launched in July 2004.
+The Ozone Monitoring Instrument (OMI) is a Dutch-Finnish instrument on board NASA’s Aura satellite, launched in July 2004.
 OMI is a wide swath, nadir viewing, near-UV and visible spectrograph that measures ozone columns and profiles, aerosols, clouds, surface ultraviolet (UV) irradiance, and the trace gases Nitrogen Dioxide (NO2), Sulfur Dioxide (SO2), and Formaldehyde (CH2O).
-The OMI Near Real-Time (NRT) capability is a joint development of NASA and the Royal Netherlands Meteorological Institute (Koninklijk Nederlands Meteorologisch Instituut, or KNMI).
+The OMI NRT capability is a joint development of NASA and the Royal Netherlands Meteorological Institute (Koninklijk Nederlands Meteorologisch Instituut, or KNMI).

-LANCE-OMI provides certain OMI Level 2 and Level 3 products on a near real-time basis.
+LANCE-OMI provides certain OMI L2 and L3 products on a near real-time basis.
 On average, the Level 2 products are available within 3.5 hours of the observation time.
-The products are available on either FTP server: omisips1.omisips.eosdis.nasa.gov or ominrt2.omisips.eosdis.nasa.gov and from the LANCE OMI Near Real-Time Products page on the Ozone & Air Quality website and from NASA's Worldview data visualization tool.
+The products are available on either FTP server: omisips1.omisips.eosdis.nasa.gov or ominrt2.omisips.eosdis.nasa.gov and from the LANCE OMI Near Real-Time Products page on the Ozone and Air Quality website and from NASA's Worldview data visualization tool.

 OMI SIPS Hardware Configuration